tox-dev/pipdeptree/README.md

   -w [{silence,suppress,fail}], --warn [{silence,suppress,fail}]
                       warning control: suppress will show warnings but return 0 whether or not they are present; silence will not show warnings at all and always return 0; fail will show warnings and return 1 if any are present (default: suppress)
-  -r, --reverse       render the dependency tree in the reverse fashion ie. the sub-dependencies are listed with the list of packages that need them under them (default: False)
-  --license           list the license(s) of a package (text render only) (default: False)

 select:
   choose what to render

-  --python PYTHON     Python interpreter to inspect (default: /Users/dlq/miniconda3/envs/jai/bin/python3.11) -p P, --packages P  comma separated list of packages to show - wildcards are supported, like 'somepackage.*' (default: None)
+  --python PYTHON     Python interpreter to inspect (default: /usr/local/bin/python) -p P, --packages P  comma separated list of packages to show - wildcards are supported, like 'somepackage.*' (default: None)
   -e P, --exclude P   comma separated list of packages to not show - wildcards are supported, like 'somepackage.*'. (cannot combine with -p or -a) (default: None)
   -a, --all           list all deps at top level (default: False)